joe01w/cloud_learning/azure/monitoring_and_alert_management.md

 ```
 ab -n 40000 -c 300 http://4.234.12.96/
 ```
-Usually the threshold will be alot higher, but for test purposes, we will set it much lower to trigger an email notification.

 # Alerts

 We can add alerts to our VMs, so as soon as any threshold is met, an alert can be texted or emailed to you.
 The create alert screen looks like the image below:

 ![alt text](images/alert_conditions.png)

+Usually the threshold will be alot higher, but for test purposes, we will set it much lower to trigger an email notification.
-and the alert email looks like this:
+The alert email looks like this:

 ![alt text](images/email_alert.png)